The Knickerbocker Hotel: Reuse as hotel

 In 2004, SL Green sold 6 Times Square to Sitt Asset Management for $160 million.
 Sitt sold the building in 2006 to Istithmar Hotels, an investment group from the royal family of Dubai, for $300 million.
 Istithmar announced plans to convert the building back into a five-star hotel with between 250 and 300 rooms.
-However, by late 2009, Istithmar was unable to fulfill its debt obligation.
+By late 2009, Istithmar was unable to fulfill its debt obligation.
 Istithmar surrendered the property to its lender, Danske Bank, in March 2010.
 Danske subsequently resold the building to a joint venture of Highgate Holdings, Ashkenazy Acquisitions, and Stanley Chera.

 FelCor Lodging Trust, a Texas real estate investment trust, acquired a 95 percent stake in the third through sixteenth floors for $109 million.
 The purchase took place in late 2011, although the acquisition was not announced until February 2012.
 The retail condominium on the first two floors was still owned by Ashkenazy.
 FelCor renovated the property for an additional $115 million, completely gutting it, with the exception of the facade.
 The hotel's new interior was designed by architecture and interior design firm Gabellini Sheppard Associates, with Peter Poon Architects as the architect of record.
 The new design was intended to both evoke the original hotel and represent Times Square's 21st-century revival.
 In a gesture to the hotel's history, the four signature suites were named the Caruso, Cohan, Martini, and Parrish suites, after prominent personalities of the old hotel.
+The LPC had to approve the renovation plans, which involved modifying the facade and adding a light court.

-The hotel reopened on February 12, 2015, as the Knickerbocker Hotel.
+The hotel reopened on February 12, 2015, as the Knickerbocker Hotel; room rates were on the higher end for New York City hotels, renting for over $500 a night.
 The rooftop bar, the St. Cloud, opened in June 2015.
 The old subway entrance in the basement remained shuttered, and several of the original hotel's works of art, such as Old King Cole, were not restored in the renovated Knickerbocker Hotel.
 The ground level of the Knickerbocker Hotel building continued to house commercial uses, such as one of the last-ever locations of Toys "R" Us, which operated as a pop-up location in 2017 and 2018.
-Charlie Palmer announced in early 2025 that he would open Akoya, a sushi restaurant, in the hotel that April.
+Charlie Palmer opened Akoya, a sushi restaurant, in the hotel in April 2025.